-Microsoft just launched refreshed 2018 models of its Surface Pro hybrid device and fully fledged Surface Laptop, at a low-key US event.
+Microsoft's new Surface Pro 6 convertible laptop-tablet hybrid and the more traditional Surface Laptop 2, have arrived.
 We dive into the specs of each and figure out which of these Surface machines might be best for your needs.

 Related: Surface Pro 6 vs Surface Pro 5